Zoho CRM Review: Determine Whether It’s a Fit for You

 Zoho CRM review contact management

-Zoho CRM allows you to communicate with customers through email, telephony, live chat, and social media from a central location.
+Zoho CRM allows you to communicate with customers through email, built-in telephony, live chat, and various social media channels from a central location.
 All activities are automatically logged for easy reference by your team.
 Organize contacts using color-coded tags based on select criteria.
-With a paid account, you can schedule 2–4 complimentary data backups per month to avoid losing important contact info.
+With a paid account, you can schedule 2–4 complimentary data backups per month to avoid losing important contact information.

-Zoho CRM sits atop our list of the best contact management software, beating out HubSpot CRM, Freshsales, Salesforce, and others.
+Zoho CRM made our list of the best contact management software, beating out HubSpot CRM, Freshsales, Salesforce, and others.

 Zia AI